mieubrisse/personal-writing/the-sleep-guide/post.md

----
-title: "The Sleep Guide"
+---title: "The Sleep Guide"
-subtitle: "A distillation of all the sleep knowledge I've picked up over 10+ years of dealing with insomnia"
+subtitle: "A distillation of 10 years spent solving insomnia"
 ---

 I'd wrestled with insomnia for most of my life.
 It's now mostly solved.
 This article concentrates my experience in hopes you can fix yours, and explains why it's important to do so.